BillyGeros94/POWERBIPortfolio/README.md

 - **Project 1: Premier League 23-24**

-   This project explores various metrics and performance indicators from the 2023/2024 Premier League season, based on data sourced from FBREF.
-By analyzing possession against performance, there's a clear relationship between how much teams control the ball and their overall effectiveness.
-The chart highlights certain outliers, where teams like Manchester
-   City and Arsenal dominate possession, whereas others like Luton Town perform poorly despite similar possession metrics.
-Another analysis contrasts expected contributions (xG and xAG) against actual contributions (goals and assists), showing which teams are overperforming or underperforming relative to their expected metrics.
-Notably, Liverpool, Manchester
-   City, and Arsenal stand out for outperforming their expected metrics, while teams like Sheffield United and Everton underperform significantly, as evidenced by the -14 contribution for Everton.

-   The goals breakdown offers insights into how teams score—whether through non-penalty goals (npG) or penalties (PK).
-Manchester City and Arsenal lead the table in overall goals, showcasing their high offensive output.
-At the same time, teams like Sheffield United and Everton have significantly fewer goals, indicating clear issues in their attacking performance.
-The relationship between squad age and performance is also explored, suggesting that teams with younger squads (around 25-26 years old) tend to perform better on non- penalty expected goals (npxG), though there's a drop-off for both older and younger squads.

-   The comparison between expected goals and actual performance further reinforces these findings, where top-performing teams like Manchester City and Arsenal consistently outperform their xG.
-Meanwhile, teams such as Luton Town struggle to match their expected goals, highlighting inefficiency in converting chances.
-Another key aspect is progressive actions, where progressive passes and carries (PrgA) are compared with goals and assists (G+A).
-Teams like Liverpool and Manchester City excel at turning progressive actions into tangible outcomes, while lower-performing teams struggle to do so.

-   Finally, the team efficiency chart captures the balance between assists (A) and goals (G).
-Teams like Manchester City, Arsenal, and Brighton demonstrate high efficiency, excelling both in creating and finishing chances.
-On the other hand, teams such as Everton and Luton Town show inefficiency, with fewer assists and goals relative to other teams.
-These findings suggest a significant divide in the league between high-performing, efficient teams and those that lag both in creating and converting opportunities.
+    This Power BI project provides a comprehensive analysis of Premier League team performances in the 2023-2024 season, focusing on possession, expected goals (xG), actual contributions, and team efficiency.
+The dashboard's interactive slicers—team, age, possession, goals and non-penalty expected goals—allow users to explore specific team dynamics and compare metrics across the league.

+    In the Possession vs. Performance chart, teams like Manchester City and Arsenal show high possession and strong non-penalty expected goals (npxG), while lower-possession teams like
+    Brentford also perform well, indicating different tactical approaches.
+The Expected Contributions vs. Actual Contributions graph highlights overperforming teams like Manchester City and Arsenal, while Everton and Wolves underperform, suggesting inefficiencies in turning opportunities into results.

+    The Goals vs. Expected Goals chart shows that teams like Manchester City and Arsenal exceed their expected goals, while Everton significantly underperforms, showing a gap in converting chances.
+The Goals Breakdown provides insight into how teams score, separating open-play goals from penalties, with top teams like Manchester City and Arsenal scoring consistently across both types.

+    The Performance vs. Squad Age chart reveals that squads in their mid-20s, such as Manchester City’s, tend to perform better, suggesting an optimal age range for peak performance.
+In the Expected Goals (xG) vs. Actual Performance scatter plot, teams like Arsenal and Aston Villa outperform their xG predictions, while others fall below expectations, pointing to tactical or execution issues.

+    The Progressive Actions vs. Goals/Assists chart shows teams like Tottenham effectively translating attacking movements into goals and assists, while some teams struggle to make their progressive actions count.
+Finally, the Team Efficiency chart highlights Manchester City and Arsenal as the most efficient teams in converting possession into high-quality results, while clubs like Brentford and Brighton maximize their output despite lower possession stats.

+    Overall, this project showcases team performance trends, providing valuable insights into how possession, expected metrics, and squad age affect success in the Premier League.

 - **Project 2: Chelsea FC**

-   This Power BI project visualizes Chelsea Football Club's performance in the Premier League from 1990 to 2024, focusing on key metrics such as matches won, points, goals scored, goal difference, and league position.
-The dashboard provides a historical view of Chelsea's progress and fluctuations over the years.

-   The League Matches Won Per Season chart shows the number of matches Chelsea has won each season.
-Chelsea’s performance peaks in the mid-2000s, with notable highs such as 29 and 30 wins around 2005 and 2017, reflecting their dominance during these periods.
-However, the club's performance fluctuates in recent years, with a noticeable drop in wins after 2020.

-   The Goal Difference Per Season graph further highlights Chelsea's varying fortunes.
-The goal difference climbs steadily from the 1990s, peaking at +71 in the early 2010s.
-This period marks Chelsea’s offensive and defensive prowess, especially under successful managers.
-However, more recent seasons show a marked decline in goal difference, even reaching negative figures, which indicates struggles in both scoring and defense.

-   The League Position Per Season line chart traces Chelsea’s standings in the Premier League.
-After consistently being mid-table in the early 1990s, the club experiences a sharp rise in the mid-1990s to early 2000s, regularly finishing in the top six.
-Between 2010 and 2020, Chelsea is a frequent top-four finisher, but a slight dip in performance can be seen post-
-   2020, with the club dropping to 12th place in 2023.

-   The Points Per Season bar chart reflects similar trends.
-Points accumulate steadily from the early 1990s, peaking in the mid-2000s with 95 points in 2005, coinciding with Chelsea's title-winning seasons.
-The points per season remain competitive until recent years, where a drop to 63 points in 2024 suggests Chelsea is facing more challenges.

-   Lastly, the Goals Scored Per Season line chart reveals Chelsea's attacking output.
-While the club consistently scores between 50 to 70 goals for much of its Premier League history, significant spikes—such as 103 goals in 2010—show exceptional attacking seasons.
-Recently, Chelsea's goal-scoring has been more moderate, reflecting both tactical shifts and possible attacking inefficiencies.

-   In conclusion, this dashboard offers a detailed look at Chelsea's Premier League history.
-It highlights the club's peak dominance during the 2000s and early 2010s, followed by more recent struggles in terms of wins, points, and league position.
-The visualizations provide a clear overview of Chelsea's performance trends over time, capturing key periods of success and recent challenges.
+    This Power BI project includes slicers for season, team, league position, and goals scored, providing an interactive way to filter and explore the data.

+    We chose to focus on Chelsea for this analysis, using the slicers to examine their performance over time.

+    The "League Matches Won Per Season" chart shows Chelsea's progression, with a noticeable improvement in the early 2000s, peaking between 2004 and 2010 when the club consistently won
+    24-29 matches.
+There is a significant dip in wins during 2023, with only 11 victories, but a slight recovery to 18 wins in 2024.

+    In the "Goals Scored Per Season" chart, Chelsea's goal-scoring improved significantly in the early 2000s, with a peak of 103 goals in 2010.
+A decline in the 2022-2023 period, where
+    Chelsea only managed 38 goals, reflects offensive struggles, but the club rebounds to 77 goals by 2024.

+    The "League Position Per Season" graph highlights Chelsea’s rise to dominance, moving from mid-table finishes in the 1990s to frequent top-four positions in the 2000s and 2010s.
+    However, there is a sharp drop to 12th place in 2023, followed by a return to 6th place in 2024.

+    The "Points Per Season" visualization mirrors Chelsea’s performance trends, with consistent high points in their peak years, including 95 points in 2005.
+A major low occurs in 2023 with only 44 points, but a recovery to 63 points in 2024 shows signs of improvement.

+    Lastly, the "Goal Difference Per Season" chart shows Chelsea’s dominance in the 2000s, with a high of +71 in 2010.
+A steep decline to -9 in 2023 reflects poor defense and attack that year, but by 2024, Chelsea has returned to a positive goal difference of +14.

+    This project effectively demonstrates Chelsea's rise, fall, and recent recovery, providing clear insights into the club’s long-term Premier League trajectory.

 - **Project 3: Coffee Consumption**